namansrivastava09/noor-ai-chatbot/src/README.md

 1. Sign up for a free **[Netlify](https://www.netlify.com/)** account (it's easiest to sign up with your GitHub account).
 2. On your Netlify dashboard, click "**Add new site**" and select "**Import an existing project**".
 3. Connect to GitHub and authorize Netlify.
 Select the GitHub repository you just created.
 4. Netlify will automatically detect that this is a Next.js project and fill in the correct build settings.
-Because we included a `netlify.toml` file, they should be correct, but you can verify they are:
+They should be:
     *   **Build command:** `next build`
     *   **Publish directory:** `.next`
 5. Before deploying, go to the "**Advanced build settings**" or "**Environment variables**" section.